Established in 1951, Saints Peter and Paul Church is one of the oldest Eastern Orthodox parishes in South Florida.

 The V. Rev. James Mason travelled from Port St. Lucie on weekends for several months in order to faithfully serve Saints Peter and Paul, while we awaited a permanently assigned priest.
 He was a great blessing for our community!

 The V. Rev. Alexander Padlo came to us from the Diocese of Western Pennsylvania in November, 2002, ministering to the needs of the faithful in the Miami area.
 Fr.
 Alexander, a man of prayer and great faith, retired at the end of October, 2016 after tirelessly serving our community for 14 years.
 Fr.
-Alexander moved to Lake Worth, FL and participates in the daily life of the parish of St. Herman of Alaska.
-God grant him many years!
+Alexander moved to Lake Worth, FL , participating in the daily life of the parish of St. Herman of Alaska.
+Fr.
+Alexander fell asleep in the Lord on August 2, 2022.
+Memory eternal!

 While awaiting a new pastoral assignment, we have been faithfully served by the clergy from Christ the Saviour Cathedral in Miami Lakes and from other local Orthodox clergy in South Florida.
 After the Feast of Pentecost 2018, Fr.
 Philip Reese, now retired rector of Christ the Saviour Cathedral, was assigned to serve as the interim priest-in-charge for our parish.
 We are truly blessed to have Fr.
 Philip as our spiritual and pastoral guide during this transitional period of time.
 Welcome Fr.
 Philip and Matushka Debbie!